uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_jupyterlab.md

 ## Environment Setup

-To modify the environment that Conda and your JupyterLab will run in, please use the Environment Setup field to load modules and modify the environment `$PATH`.
+To modify the environment that Conda and your JupyterLab will run in, please use the "Environment Setup" field to load modules and modify the environment `$PATH`.
 Be aware that any changes to the environment made in this window will be inherited by terminals as well as notebooks opened within your JupyterLab session.

 ### CUDA